By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Common Pitfalls We See

 A common mistake when people learn how to establish Florida residency is keeping a vacation home in the high-tax state without changing how they use it.
+If the plan is to sell that property instead, see our guide on selling your home after moving to Florida for the Section 121 timing.
 Anyone serious about how to establish Florida residency should plan to spend at least 184 days in Florida the year of the move.
+The mechanics of that first split-year return are covered in our guide on snowbird taxes in your first year.

 In our practice, success at how to establish Florida residency comes down to one principle: do less in your old state, not just more in Florida.
 Florida residency rules for high net worth taxpayers punish ambiguity.